cs448m/cs448m.github.io/assignments/tbot/README.md

 - 8 Openbuilds Solid v-wheel kits
 - 16 additional spacers - 2 1mm washers per wheel

-*WARNING Removing paper protection may be difficult$
+*WARNING Removing paper protection from acrylic may be difficult$

+Instructions
+- note that one side uses eccentric spacers and the other side round spacers
+- insert two washers on the axle to increase spacing between plate and v-wheel
+- the groove on the eccentric spacer is on the short side; start with the groove outward which will be the loosest fit.

 ### Stepper motor and mount